 Glaucoma

-Glaucoma is actually a group of eye diseases that lead to damage of the optic nerve, which can then lead to vision loss and possibly blindness.
+Glaucoma is a group of eye diseases that can lead to vision loss and possibly blindness by damaging a nerve in the back of your eye called the optic nerve.
 Optic nerve damage usually occurs in the presence of high eye (intraocular) pressure.

 There are many types of glaucoma, but the two most common types are open-angle glaucoma and closed angle (angle-closure) glaucoma.